dickastic/onlyfriends/README.md

-# OnlyFriends Website
+# 🌐 OnlyFriends Website

-This repository contains the source code for the **OnlyFriends** website.
+Welcome to the **OnlyFriends** website repository!
-It is available for everyone who wants to contribute or improve it.
+This project is **open for contributions** – anyone can help improve or update it.

+---

-## Project Structure
+## 📂 Project Structure

-- `index.html` – main HTML file for the website.
+- `index.html` – Main HTML page.
-- `assets/` – folder containing images, fonts, and other static assets.
+- `assets/` – Images, fonts, and other static files.
-- `resources/` – additional resources and scripts.
+- `resources/` – Additional resources and scripts.

+---

-## Features
+## ✨ Features

-- Simple, lightweight, and easy to customize website.
+- Simple and lightweight website.
-- All resources included locally.
+- Fully local resources for easy customization.
+- Open to collaboration and improvements.
-- Ready for collaboration and contributions.
+- Ready for future updates and new features.

+---

-## How to Contribute
+## 🤝 How to Contribute

-1. Fork this repository.
+1. **Fork** this repository.
 2. Create a new branch for your changes:
    ```bash
    git checkout -b my-feature